What is Energy?

 The most used units are joule, calorie, electronvolt, and kilowatt-hour with their conversion are given below the table,

 |3.6 × 106||8.60 × 105||2.24 × 1025||1|

 Heat and work

 It states that if or whenever heat is obtained from work, the amount of heat produced is proportional to work spent.
-In another word, if heat is transferred into work, there is a proportionality between the work obtained and heat disappeared.
+In another word, if heat is transferred into work, there is proportionality between the work obtained and heat disappearing.

 Conversion of heat into work